Diary of a Leader: Why Purpose and Process Need Each Other

 It was a purpose conversation.

-And because of that, our next step was immediate and natural.
+And because of that, the next step felt obvious.

-I told her that my colleague and I wanted to offer a workflow mapping session as a charitable gesture — a way to support Executive Directors and their teams who are carrying so much with so few resources.
+My colleague and I offered a workflow mapping session as a charitable gesture — a way to support Executive Directors and teams carrying heavy operational loads with limited resources.

 Reflection Prompts for Purpose-Driven Leaders